Michelle Branch: 2008–2012: Unreleased albums

 As with her release, Everything Comes and Goes, West Coast Time has seen numerous delays for, as yet, unknown reasons.
-Branch has confirmed on her Twitter account that she knows as much as the fans do about this.
+Branch has confirmed on her Twitter account that she knew as much as the fans did about the delay.
 In January 2011, Branch confirmed in an interview with Katie Krause from Hollywire.com that the album would be released later that year.
-On June 1, 2011, Branch announced that the album is called West Coast Time and slated for a September 2011 release date.
+On June 1, 2011, Branch announced that the album was called West Coast Time and slated for a September 2011 release date.
 On December 25, 2012, Branch confirmed that West Coast Time was scheduled for release in Spring 2013, but the album has not yet been released.

 2013–2017: New record deal and Hopeless Romantic

 For much of 2013, Branch wrote songs and moved on from the unreleased West Coast Time.
 On November 5, 2013, Branch announced that she had started recording a new album in London with Martin Terefe.
 On February 2, 2014, she confirmed on Twitter that the rest of the album would be recorded in Nashville for a pop-rock sound.
 In October 2014, she recorded a cover of Radiohead's "Creep" which was subsequently used in an episode of Stalker.

 On July 17, 2015, Branch announced that she had signed with Verve Records.
 In May 2016, she appeared on Full Frontal with Samantha Bee to sing "Goodbye Ted Cruz", a reworking of her song "Goodbye to You", as a tongue-in-cheek lament to the suspension of Ted Cruz's US presidential campaign.

 In December 2016, Entertainment Weekly announced Branch's new album, Hopeless Romantic, which was released on April 7, 2017.
 Branch announced in September 2017, that she had parted ways with Verve Records.

-Branch and Patrick Carney performed a cover of the song "A Horse with No Name" for the season 4 episode of BoJack Horseman titled "The Old Sugarman Place", where the title character drives through the desert.
+Branch and Patrick Carney performed a cover of the song "A Horse with No Name" for a season 4 episode of BoJack Horseman titled "The Old Sugarman Place", where the title character drives through the desert.
 This version also appears on the soundtrack album of the series.